How often will I have composition lessons?

-All undergraduates and graduate students, except for freshmen, have one-hour private lessons per week with a teacher.
-Freshmen have private 30-45 minute lessons per week in addition to a weekly freshman seminar.
+All undergraduate and graduate students have one-hour private lessons per week with a teacher.

 Undergraduates need to take two years of instrumental lessons.
 Most often, students take piano lessons (you don’t have to audition for the piano studio).
 If you wish to have lessons on an instrument other than piano, you need to take an instrumental audition in order to be accepted into a studio.
 Masters students take one year of instrumental lessons.